dpgithubRepo/softwareArchitectureJava/README.md

 then the change in low level modules will need the massive change of the high level modules.
 This principle states that high level moules should not directly depend on low level modules but should depend on abstractions.
 Abstraction should not depend on detais but details should depned on abstraction.

+This repo contains the code which demonstrates different design patterns and how they help achieve the SOLID principle.